ami-iit/yarp-device-haptic-gloves/WeartGlove/README.md

     - **Simple Closure-based Tracking Algorithm (SCTA)**: This TA uses only closure information reading from a time of flight (ToF) sensor.

     - **Advanced Sensor-based Tracking Algorithm (ASTA)**: This TA uses raw sensory information reading from Inertial Measurement Unit (IMU) sensor beside the ToF sensor.
-      :warning: When using ASTA, the URDF model is required.
+      ⚠️ When using ASTA, the URDF model is required.
 Please make sure to add the path to the directory ``yarp-device-haptic-gloves/WeartGlove/models`` to the `YARP_DATA_DIRS` environmental variable.